CharlesR-W/crw-blog/_posts/2024-10-03-Musings-on-Running-Couplings-and-Invariant-Subspaces.md

 I'm not sure if this gets us to deriving RSG 'lossiness', in the sense of no longer being able to uniquely determine $H(\lambda)$ from initial conditions.
 I'm a bit too tired to think more on this now, and as ever painfully aware that 'good enough' is the enemy of 'at all' as regards my writing.

 ### Are Some Renormalization Procedures Better Than Others?
+And Other Miscellaneous Neat Ideas That Occurred to Me While Writing
 Let's suppose we can meaningfully define a metric function in the (tangent-spaces-to-the-) parameter-space over flows, $g$ (presumably dictated by the problem at hand).
 This entails a distance function (the length of a geodesic; one could also postulate this directly) between two points $d(\theta_1, \theta_2)$.
 Considering the renormalization flow as 'coarse-graining', we can then start to ask questions about which of these coarse-grainings is 'best' with respect to this metric.
 Perhaps one could devise optimization problems based on such criteria?
+E.g.

 $$
 \begin{aligned}